One night in Chicago, an unsigned producer was showing legendary rapper Talib Kweli a gameplan backstage.

 We made reservations at Raine’s Lawroom in the Flatiron, close to her work for 7:00pm.
 I got some time to kill, so I head back home and play some Call of Duty with Troy for a couple of hours before I have to get ready.

 I grab a quick shower and change into some date night clothes: a black polo, suede leather jacket, Acne jeans and Guidi boots.
-I spray on that cologne that Sheena likes then run down to my Uber.
+I spray on that cologne that my wife likes then run down to my Uber.

-I’m waiting for Sheena and her co-workers outside Raine’s Lawroom.
+I’m waiting for my wife and her co-workers outside Raine’s Lawroom.
 After about 15 minutes, they arrive and we head inside where there’s a table waiting for us.
-I start with an Old Fashioned (as always).
+I start with a negroni (as always).
 We’re all catching up, having an amazing time.

 When the bill comes they’re shocked when they realized I already took care of it!
 They offer to pay me back but I politely decline.
-It’s ok though, because while we were out drinking, I made another 10 sales.
+It’s ok though because while we were out drinking, I made another 90 sales.

-Sheena and I take an Uber home, we’re starving, we pull up Seamless and order some food from our favorite diner.
-Sheena gets a meatloaf sandwich, me, I go for a turkey club with fries.
+My wife and I take an Uber home, we’re starving, we pull up Seamless and order some food from our favorite diner.
+She gets a meatloaf sandwich, me, I go for a turkey club with fries.

 Our doorman lets the delivery guy up.